pymargot/margot/docs/index.md

 # What is margot?
 Margot is a library of components that may be used together or separately.
-The first major component is now availble for public preview.
+The first major component. _margot.data_ is now available for public preview.
 It should be considered early-beta.

-- margot.data
+It works, but will have sharp edges.

 # Margot data
-Margot data makes it easy to create neat and tidy dataframes.
+Margot data makes it easy to create neat and tidy Pandas dataframes for time-series.

-Margot manages data collection, caching, cleaning, time-series feature generation and Pandas Dataframe organisaiton and management using a clean, declarative API.
+Margot aims to manage data collection, caching, cleaning, feature generation, management and persistence using a clean, declarative API.
 If you've ever used Django you'll find this approach similar to the Django ORM.

 ## Columns
 The heart of a time-series dataframe is the original data.
-Margot can retreive time series data from external sources (currently AlphaVantage).
+Margot can retrieve time series data from external sources (currently AlphaVantage).
 To add a time series such as "closing_price" or "volume", we declare a Column.

 e.g. to get closing_price and volume from AlphaVantage: